The “many mistakes” of the white Afrikaner past

 As it turns out, the remnants of the Afrikaner cultural and political establishment no longer advance such a crude display of heritage.
 The Voortrekker Monument remains a hulking, if potent, reminder of a discredited past, and might even be considered kitsch at this point.
 But also astride that hilltop, and only a few hundred meters away from the old monument, one finds a spanking brand new “heritage center.”
 Inside, in addition to an archive and a small Afrikaans language bookshop, is a superb exhibit tracing the Afrikaner experience in the twentieth century.

-I say “superb” in the sense that the exhibit—grandly entitled “Afrikaners in the 20th century: Pioneers.
+I say “superb” in the sense that the exhibit—grandly entitled “Afrikaners in the 20th Century: Pioneers.
 Beacons & Bridges”—brings the highest degree of professionalism to its narrative structure.
 Text is boldly presented, easily readable (in English and Afrikaans), and well-organized.
-The stunning visual imagery mixes photography, cartoons, graphic art, and historical facsimiles, and both enhances the text and tells a story on its own.
-The exhibit itself winds around a well laid-out space, clearly organized into sections on politics, culture, economics, warfare, social history, sports, and so on.
-Each section (or “theme”) is self-contained, and yet offers a coherent narrative flow, aided by numerous comprehensive timelines interspersed throughout.
+The stunning visual imagery mixes photography, cartoons, graphic art, and historical facsimiles, enhancing the text and telling a story on its own.
+The exhibit winds around a well-laid-out space, clearly organized into sections on politics, culture, economics, warfare, social history, sports, etc. Each section (or “theme”) is self-contained and yet offers a coherent narrative flow, aided by numerous comprehensive timelines interspersed throughout.
 Finally, while the exhibit tells the story of a “people” in historical detail, with great sympathy and pride, and with a clear sense of evolution over time, it does so without reductionism—including, at least in the timelines, Afrikaner dissidents like Communist Bram Fischer and cleric Beyers Naude (both heroes in the ANC pantheon).

 Nevertheless, the degree to which this “heritage center” rejects the current “liberation narrative” in South Africa and resurrects some of the most shopworn historical justifications for white supremacy left me stupefied.
 The extremely high quality of the exhibit disguises a nasty and treacherous undercurrent of unreconciled Afrikaner nationalism quite of a piece with the nearby Monument.